dhruvjaveri/hejouli/public/challenges/neewsweek/README.md

 ####1  examine the data

-in app.js, a global variable called "newsweekData" is declared, later when the browser loads the page, it call jquery Ajax.
+in app.js, a global variable called "newsweekData" is declared.
+Later when the browser loads the page, it calls jquery Ajax to fetch the JSON data file newsweek_highschool_2013.json.
+When the Ajax call gets the data, it assigns the value of the data to newsweekData.

 ```javascript
 newsweekData